alexsaunderswps/User-Guides/finished/markdown_files/vr_headset_initial_setup_guide.md

    - Click **"Next"**
    - Choose **"Create new account"**
    - Enter your the requested details as needed for account creation
-   - *When adding a birthday - WildXR is recommended for ages 13+ - enter a date that statisfies this requirement*
+   - *When adding a birthday - WildXR is recommended for ages 13+ - enter a date that satisfies this requirement*
    - Choose a password for your account *(WPS staff will not have access to your password)*
    - Secure your account details (email and password) for future use
    - Click **"Next"**